gravity-ui/page-constructor/README.md

 1. fix: a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning).
 2. feat: a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning).
+3. BREAKING CHANGE: a commit that has a footer BREAKING CHANGE:, or appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
+A BREAKING CHANGE can be part of commits of any type.

 You can see all information [here](https://www.conventionalcommits.org/en/v1.0.0/).